fkelava/peppy.hr/docs/index.markdown

 ![What keeps us going.](/assets/images/logo_bl_transparent.png)

-Welcome to the website of **peppynet**, a one-man company specializing in .NET applications across desktop, mobile and embedded use cases.
+Welcome to the website of **peppynet**, a one-man company specializing in desktop, mobile and even embedded .NET development, with a special focus on automotive applications.

+Grab a copy of the [resume](/assets/CV_FranKelava_2025.pdf), read more [about us](/about.markdown), or browse posts from our blog below.